 - Check if you need a licence.
 If you are exporting machine tools, electronic equipment, computers, telecommunication equipment and related components you’ll need a licence.
 Contact the Export Control Organisation for more information.

-Good news for companies expanding abroad – the UK government is urging businesses to pursue overseas trade opportunities and the Department of Trade and Investment has a number of programmes to help with exporting goods:
+Good news for companies expanding abroad – the UK government is urging businesses to pursue overseas trade opportunities and the Department for International Trade has a number of programmes to help with exporting goods:

 - Speak to SMEs at a trade show. there are regular trade shows and events which give you the opportunity to speak to a UK Trade & Investment expert, join seminars and practical workshops and speak attract prospective customers.
-UKTI’s Tradeshow Access Programme (TAP) provides grant support for eligible SME firms to attend trade shows overseas.
+The UK Tradeshow Programme provides grant support for eligible SME firms to attend trade shows overseas. provides grant support for eligible SME firms to attend trade shows overseas.
 The Chamber Network runs hundreds of international trade events throughout the year.
 For full listings, you should check your local Chamber’s website.

 - Help with trade documentation.
 The British Chambers of Commerce offers helpful guidance and training courses on paperwork for the movement of goods.

 - Speak to a freight forwarder.
 Freight forwarders offer helpful advice and support with documentation as well as quotes for moving goods abroad.
-Increasingly freight forwarders offer digital platforms, such as Agility’s [Shipa Freight], that are easy to use and enable SMEs to get rate quotes quickly, and book, pay and track ocean and air shipments around the world.
+Increasingly freight forwarders offer digital platforms that are easy to use and enable SMEs to get rate quotes quickly, and book, pay and track ocean and air shipments around the world.

 Case study 1: Robinson of England